mvolkmann/blog/src/ocaml.md

 The value will be the value of the final expression.

 As an alternative to parentheses, the `begin` and `end` keywords can be used.
-But OCaml editor extensions may automatically replaces those with parentheses.
+However, OCaml editor extensions may automatically replace those with parentheses.

 Unless the `then` branch produces a unit result, an `else` branch is required.